Split used to be the gateway to the islands, but now is one of Europe’s hottest spots. How to get there, where to stay, eat, drink and party.

 - Meet Marjan – green lungs of Split

 It was formerly known as the Gateway to the Islands and a mere transit destination for the majority of tourists.
 Today,

 Its attractiveness to foreigners dates back several centuries, however, and UNESCO World Heritage Site Diocletian’s Palace has reinvented itself from the Roman Emperor’s retirement home to one of the coolest places to eat, drink and explore culture in Croatia.

-Within its magical walls, there is a mosque, a synagogue and a basement which is known all over the world thanks to its hosting of HBO’s Game of Thrones.
+Within its magical walls, there is a mosque, a synagogue, and a basement which is known all over the world thanks to its hosting of HBO’s Game of Thrones.
 But it is in the alleys and squares that the palace comes alive.
-There is seemingly a new bar, cafe or restaurant opening every week.
-There is a lot to discover, and it is a very exciting time in the city’s history.
+There are always new bars, cafes or restaurants and a lot to discover.
+It is a very exciting time in the city’s history.

 But there is much, much more to the city than just the Palace.
 Walk along the stylish Riva, having enjoyed your two-hour people-watching coffee first, and continue along the new West Coast Riva and ACI marina, followed by a trip to Marjan Hill, the green lungs of the Dalmatian capital.

 There are museums and art galleries aplenty, including the famous Mestrovic Gallery, beaches to explore, increasingly attractive shopping, and some truly magnificent day trips.
 Those same islands are out there, but with an increased tourism offer, and the growing prowess of Inland Dalmatia – a fast emerging cultural and adventure playground – is worthy of exploring.

 And if you’re still not convinced, this is exactly why Split will win your heart.